kikakkz/sn64-chute-analyse/README.md

 - python3 main.py -c config.template

-Local sqlite is used to store the host of instance running history, so if you need to watch a full history you should run above command with a `while` loop with proper interval you want.
+Local sqlite is used to store running history of instances, so if you need to watch a full history you should run above command with a `while` loop with proper interval you want.